EU AI Act: A First Look at Europe’s AI Regulation

 Cyber attackers and security breaches often rely on AI-driven tools that adapt their malware to evade detection.
 It’s also difficult to accurately analyze if the results of personal information processing by AI systems contain biases or not.

 People around the world are still debating the pros and cons of AI technology.
-But legislation like the proposed European AI regulation hopes to protect the rights of individuals while still allowing for the development and implementation of new, groundbreaking artificial intelligence software.
+But legislation like the European AI regulation hopes to protect the rights of individuals while still allowing for the development and implementation of new, groundbreaking artificial intelligence software.

 How Can Businesses Prepare for AI Regulation?

-Step One: Run An Inventory Of All AI Systems Your Business Uses
+Step One: Run an Inventory of All AI Systems Your Business Uses

 Your business must know what AI systems it uses, how, why, and where the AI gets deployed.